vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     - kubectl cluster CLI 1.22.5
   - A vSphere account with permissions as described in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-vsphere.html#vsphere-permissions).
   - If working in an internet-restricted environment where a centralized image repository is required, see [Prepare an Internet-Restricted Environment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-airgapped-environments.html).
-  - Download and import NSX ALB 20.1.7 OVA to Content Library.
+  - Download and import NSX Advanced Load Balancer 20.1.7 OVA to Content Library.
   - Download the following OVA files from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productid="988&rPId=49705) and import to vCenter.
 Convert the imported VMs to templates."
     - Photon v3 Kubernetes v1.22.5 OVA and/or
     - Ubuntu 2004 Kubernetes v1.22.5 OVA